 I guess Audrey Williams’ bee in her bonnet about this particular song must have stemmed from its being such a big hit, because her husband painted far worse pictures of her in other songs (“You Win Again,” anyone?) that, so far as we know, she let go.

 I’ve been tempted to work up a new arrangement for this song, one that’s more country, for some time.
 This one feels kind of cabaret to me, and that’s not what I’m going for.
 I have enough troubles convincing people that what I’m doing is country.

 Nonetheless, I’m sentimentally attached to this arrangement—the first one I ever did—as my first step along a road that has taken me to any number of arrangements that I like better.
-In my first days as a country singer, I felt like an impostor, someone pretending to be a piano player; it’s only in the past eight or 10 months (aided by a rigorous practice regimen thanks to the lockdown) that I’ve felt like I actually am a piano player.
+In my first days as a country singer, I felt like an impostor, someone pretending to be a piano player; it’s only in the past year (aided by a rigorous practice regimen thanks to the lockdown) that I’ve felt like I actually am a piano player.
 Maybe my discomfort with this arrangement is because it reminds me of those early days, but I also feel a tie to it, as people do to their earliest childhood memories, even if those memories are trivial or embarrassing.

 We’ll see what happens in days/week/years to come.